 An: I would borrow the words from the majority of the student feedback that I had the honour to collect as one of the two course representatives: ‘The course is challenging but is worthy of the effort you put in’.

 And if you happen to see someone in the course with the skills, knowledge or network that you are interested in, reach out and connect!
-It is the relationship you build during your MA Creative Events Management study that makes your journey memorable.
+It's the relationships you build during your MA in Creative Events Management that make your journey memorable.

 Find success in the events industry with Falmouth Flexible's part-time, online MA in Creative Events Management.
 Choose from three start dates a year: